coderholic/pyradio/README.md

 ### Extra Player Parameters

-All three supported players can accept a significant number of "*command line parameters*", which are well documented and accessible through man pages (on linux and macOs) or the documentation (on Windows).
+All three supported players can accept a significant number of "*command line options*", which are well documented and accessible through man pages (on linux and macOs) or the documentation (on Windows).

 **PyRadio** uses some of these parameters in order to execute and communicate with the players.
 In particular, the following parameters are in use **by default**: